ESMValGroup/ESMValCore/doc/quickstart/configure.rst

-The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool.
+The ``config-user.yml`` configuration file contains all the global level information needed by ESMValCore.
 It can be reused as many times the user needs to before changing any of the options stored in it.
 This file is essentially the gateway between the user and the machine-specific instructions to ``esmvaltool``.
 By default, esmvaltool looks for it in the home directory,